Who will lead Europe after Merkel? Presidents and prime ministers jockey for the job.

 At first, their leadership of Europe would be “two-legged,” Gozi said, but it would eventually include the new German chancellor.
 Indeed, many observers expect Macron would need strong German partnership to execute the most ambitious of his plans.
 But Gozi said the result would be “less Merkel-ian” — with faster action and less caution.

 Draghi has been positioning himself to take on a greater leadership role, observers say.
-He was a prominent voice in Europe’s reaction to the Afghanistan withdrawal, pushing for an emergency summit of the G-20, criticizing the E.U.’s disorganized stance on accepting refugees, and calling President Biden during the evacuation efforts.
-In March, Draghi made headlines when he blocked the export of a batch of AstraZeneca vaccine doses from the E.U. amid a shortage inside the bloc.
+He was a prominent voice in Europe’s reaction to the Afghanistan withdrawal, pushing for an emergency summit of the G-20, criticizing the European Union’s disorganized stance on accepting refugees, and calling President Biden during the evacuation efforts.
+In March, Draghi made headlines when he blocked the export of a batch of AstraZeneca coronavirus vaccine doses from the European Union amid a shortage inside the bloc.
 And he has been talking of using nearly 200 billion euros in E.U. money to enact an “epochal” pandemic recovery.

 But his own sway may be limited by the size and influence of his country.

-“The problem across history is not only who you are, but the kind of car you’re driving,” said Orsina, of Luiss Guido Carli University.
-“Some things, you can only do if you’re Germany, otherwise it’s that much harder, regardless of the leader’s personality.”
+“The problem across history is not only who you are but the kind of car you’re driving,” said Orsina, of Luiss Guido Carli University.
+“Some things you can only do if you’re Germany, otherwise it’s that much harder, regardless of the leader’s personality.”

-A number of other leaders will be elbowing for a more important role, including Prime Minister of Spain Pedro Sánchez and Dutch Prime Minister Mark Rutte.
+A number of other leaders will be elbowing for a more important role, including Spanish Prime Minister Pedro Sánchez and Dutch Prime Minister Mark Rutte.
 Both share one obvious trait with their counterparts in France and Italy: They’re all men.

 After Merkel’s departure, council summits risk taking on the feel of an old boys’ club, said Open Society’s Schwarzer.

 “There’s a certain element of having a female leader at the table — the balance will shift in that regard, as well, and that does make a difference in group dynamics,” she said.
-“Not only what happens in the room, but the reception of politics.”
+“Not only what happens in the room but the reception of politics.”

 Some Europeans are sure to welcome Merkel’s egress as a chance for potential realignment and more substantive reforms to the E.U.